 Wood siding is a beautiful investment that can last a lifetime – if you treat it correctly.
 Repairs for neglected siding can run into the thousands when small wood siding maintenance projects turn into dry rot, water intrusion, or failed paint.
 If you want to keep your clapboard, shingle, or board-and-batten exterior system for decades, keep an eye on these common siding concerns:

-It is absolutely critical that wood siding have a functional stain, clear sealant, or paint to protect wood structure from becoming water logged.
+It is absolutely critical that wood siding has a functional stain, clear sealant, or paint to protect wood structure from becoming waterlogged.
 According to the International Association of Certified Home Inspectors, wood with a fiber saturation above 27% is susceptible to dry rot and other decomposition concerns.
 Fading paint and sealer can lose their ability to repel water over time, so it’s best to repaint wood siding every 5-6 years, even if there are no signs of paint failure.

 Bubbling, cracking, or chipping paint means it’s time to call in a professional or head to your local paint store to start your DIY project.
 Paint stains can be an early indicator of a water intrusion problem, so keep an eye out!
 Check out our article on paint stains and what they could mean for your house.

 Remember that caulking plays a very critical role in repelling water from your wooden siding.
 Check around your windows and other structural details for hardened, missing, or cracked caulk.
 Modern caulk for residential houses should be ductile and elastic to keep a seal as your home expands and contracts with temperature changes.
 Caulk exposed to direct sunlight often is the first to fail!